aosabook/500lines/cluster/cluster.markdown

 ## Consensus by Paxos

-Paxos was described by Leslie Lamport in a fanciful paper, first submitted in 1990 and eventually published in 1998, entitled "The Part-Time Parliament".
+Paxos was described by Leslie Lamport in a fanciful paper, first submitted in 1990 and eventually published in 1998, entitled "The Part-Time Parliament"[^parttime].
 Lamport's paper has a great deal more detail than we will get into here, and is a fun read.
 The references at the end of the chapter describe some extensions of the algorithm that we have adapted in this implementation.

 The simplest form of Paxos provides a way for a set of servers to agree on one value, for all time.
 Multi-Paxos builds on this foundation by agreeing on a numbered sequence of facts, one at a time.
 To implement a distributed state machine, we use Multi-Paxos to agree on each state-machine input, and execute them in sequence.

+[^parttime]: Leslie Lamport.
+The part-time parliament.
+ACM Transactions on Computer Systems, 16(2):133–169, May 1998.

 ### Simple Paxos